tshrinivasan/text_detection_python/README.md

 # text_detection_python

-This script to use to recognize text from an image
+>>This script will convert your multi pages PDF file to single pages PDF

+>>Convert the single page PDF to Image

+>>Recognize the text from the image and save the text to a TXT file.

 * Import VISION_API to your local machine